-Chatham University accepts tuition payments by cash, check or money order made payable to Chatham University, or credit card (Visa, MasterCard, American Express, and Discover).
+Chatham University accepts tuition payments by cash, check or money order made payable to Chatham University, or credit card (MasterCard, American Express, and Discover).
 Payments may be made online or at the Student Accounts Office in person, by mail, or by phone.
 Student may also pay online through the student portal.
+There is a 2% processing fee on the total payment amount for all credit card transactions.
+This is true for payments completed on the portal as well as in the office.
+Credit Cards accepted are MasterCard, Discover and American Express.